DaRoemer/MasterThesis/README.md

    - From `.nd2` files, VE-cadherin, nuclei, and CD45 channels were extracted using FIJI.

 2. **MΦ Adhesion Analysis**
-   - CD45-stained images were analyzed in FIJI to quantify macrophage numbers.
+   - CD45-stained images were analyzed in FIJI to quantify MΦ numbers.
    - **Relevant Files**:
-     - `MFadhesion_analysis.ipynb` – Python notebook for processing and analyzing macrophage adhesion.
+     - `MFadhesion_analysis.ipynb` – Python notebook for processing and analyzing MΦ adhesion.
    - **Key Steps**:
      - Load CD45-stained images.
-     - Preprocess and segment the images in FIJI.
+     - Preprocess the images and count adherend MΦs in FIJI.
-     - Quantify macrophage numbers based on segmented regions.
+     - Analyse and vizualize quantified MΦ numbers.

 3. **Morphology Analysis**
    - VE-cadherin and nuclei channels were segmented in a human-in-the-loop segmentation workflow with Cellpose.